 What type of sample can be simulated?

 The process above creates a single new data set.
-Repeating the process will create another data set now one can be used as the reference and one the test sample which will have a relative potency of 1.0.
+Repeating the process will create another data set; now one can be used as the reference and one as the test sample, this test sample will have a relative potency of 1.0.

 For simulating a test (or QC) sample whose RP is 50%, the dose response curve (linear, 4 or 5 -parameter logistic), assumed to be parallel to the reference standard curve, simply needs to shift horizontally by log(0.5).
 I.e. the dose associated with a particular mean response is changed to 2 x the original dose.

 Having data sets with a known “true” RP (or concentration) is very useful as it makes it possible to optimise the assay design for throughput, or precision or accuracy (reduced bias) by examining the impact on the calculated RP estimate and precision of, for example:

 - Changes in number of doses / range of doses

 Assay sensitivity analysis